ksator/junos-automation-with-ansible/README.md

 ### Continuous integration with Travis CI
 There is a github webhook with Travis CI.
-The playbooks in  this repository are tested by Travis CI.
+The playbooks in  this repository are tested automatically by Travis CI.
 The files **.travis.yml** and **requirements.txt** at the root of this repository are used for this.

 We are using two types of playbooks in this repository: